- Home

 Practical Tips

-1. EU roaming works in your favor.
-If you already have an EU SIM card from another country, it works in Spain at no extra cost.
+EU roaming works in your favor.
+Already have an EU SIM from another country?
+It works in Spain at no extra cost.
 And if you buy a Spanish SIM, it works across the entire EU.
 This makes Spain an excellent “home base” SIM country for nomads traveling across Europe.

-5. Get nomad health insurance.
+Get nomad health insurance.
 SafetyWing offers nomad health insurance starting at $45.08/month with worldwide coverage.
-It is accepted for many Digital Nomad Visa applications and covers you across Europe.
+It’s accepted for many Digital Nomad Visa applications and covers you across Europe.

-7. August is different.
+August is different.
 Many Spanish businesses close for part of August, and popular coastal areas see peak tourist congestion.
 Mobile networks in beach towns can slow down under the load.
-If you are doing data-intensive work, August in coastal Spain is not the ideal time.
-Consider the Canary Islands or inland cities as alternatives.
+If you’re doing data-intensive work, August on the coast isn’t ideal.
+Consider the Canary Islands or inland cities instead.

 Spain Internet: Pros and Cons